 What does mobile-responsive entail?

-Above, the benefits of mobile-responsiveness were briefly touched on.
-However, here are the in-depth benefits of having a mobile-responsive website as opposed to a mobile-friendly one:
+Above, the benefits of mobile responsiveness were briefly touched on.
+However, here are the in-depth benefits of having a mobile-responsive website as opposed to a mobile-friendly one.

-- Text – One of the most noticeable differences between mobile-friendly and mobile-responsive websites comes from the question: Do you have to zoom in to read the Home page?
+One of the most noticeable differences between mobile-friendly and mobile-responsive websites comes from the question: Do you have to zoom in to read the homepage?
 Because a mobile-friendly website allows you the full functionality of a website but doesn’t adjust to the screen size, you might be staring at paragraphs that look like ants clumped together in neat formation.
 To read it, you have to zoom in on your device and then, even worse, scroll left and right to see the edges of the words.
 With mobile-responsive designs, this text will be enlarged and reformatted to fit on the smaller screen.

-- Buttons – Buttons are notorious for being frustrating on mobile devices.
+Buttons are notorious for being frustrating on mobile devices.
 That’s why, with a mobile-responsive website, buttons are enlarged to accommodate the smaller screen, and they have enough space between them to be distinguishable.

-- Switching between vertical and horizontal views – With mobile-friendly websites swapping between views can mean losing text, images, or functionality.
+With mobile-friendly websites swapping between views can mean losing text, images, or functionality.
 Mobile-responsive sites keep this in mind and prepare for both.

 - Lower bounce rates – When smartphone, tablet, or other mobile users are forced to wait ten seconds for a page to load, they’re quick to exit out of the tab (a bounce from your website) and try a different website.
 In fact, ten seconds is pushing it (try 3 or 4 seconds).
 With faster load times, you get less of that, which means lower bounce rates.